Math Placement Testing | ALEKS® PPL

 Note: You may sign up for MAT 090 without a placement test

-If you aren't required to take a math placement test, you will be placed in a math level based on your ACT/SAT scores.
-See the criteria for math levels »
+If you aren't required to take a math placement test, you will be placed in a math course based on your ACT/SAT scores.

 - Before starting your math placement process, you must have your myMCC username and password.
 You receive this information two to three days after you apply to MCC.
 You will be instructed to reset your password.
 If you need assistance with your username and password, call Registration at (815) 455-8588.
 You will not be able to take this test without accessing your myMCC account.